willgeary/PortlandTransit/README.md

 4) The `sketch` folder contains the Processing code used to create the animation

 To run this locally, simply download the repo, unzip the data.zip file, open the processing sketch and click play.
+You will need to have [Processing](https://processing.org/) and [Unfolding Maps](http://unfoldingmaps.org/) installed to play sketch.